matimat3/matimat3/README.md

 - 👋 Hi, I’m @matimat3
-- 👀 I’m a Python and C# developer
+- 👀 I’m a Solidity developer
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently working on a Solidity project

 <!---
 matimat3/matimat3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.